The Best Blogging Platform To Make Money: 15 Free And Premium Platforms

-Wix is a reputable blogging platform with over 200 million users, thanks to the drag-and-drop website builder that allows you to build and customize a website from scratch without any coding.
+Wix is one of the most reputable and popular blogging platforms to make money, with over 200 million users, thanks to the drag-and-drop website builder that allows you to build and customize a website from scratch without any coding.

 There's a free version that gives you basic blogging functions.
 But if you want to sell from your site or utilize more blogging functions, you will have to subscribe to a plan that suits your need.
 The lowest plan goes for $18, while the highest costs $56 per month.

 If you need any other add-ons for analytics, eCommerce, or anything else you need on your blog, you may have to pay more.
 The only drawback with using Wix is they own the code, server, and other backend functionalities.

 As a result, you can’t control the page speed, loading speeds for various devices, and any other vitals.
 Besides that, the drag-and-drop feature, excellent templates, inbuilt marketing, and SEO make Wix a blogging platform that’s worth consideration for small businesses.

 - It’s easy to set up